hspurlock/gitlabdockerdownload/README.md

     -o "./my_image_components_bash"
 ```

-These commands will download the components of the specified image into the `./my_image_components_bash` directory using the chosen authentication method.
+These commands will download the components of the specified image into the `./my_image_components_bash` directory.
+The script attempts to use JWT authentication by discovering parameters, then uses the provided token (and username, if any) to fetch a JWT.
+This JWT is then used for all registry operations.
+The `-A` and `-S` parameters can be used to override discovered values.

+### Troubleshooting (download_gitlab_docker_image.sh)

+*   **Authentication Issues (401 Unauthorized)**:
+    *   The script uses a multi-step JWT authentication flow similar to the PowerShell version if the registry requires it (discovery of realm/service, JWT fetch using your token, then registry access with JWT).
+    *   Ensure your `-k <token>` is correct, has `read_registry` scope, and is not expired.
+    *   If auto-discovery of JWT parameters fails (check script output for messages like "Attempting to discover authentication parameters"), use the `-A <auth_realm_url>` and `-S <auth_service_name>` options to provide them manually.
+    *   Verify `curl` and `jq` are installed and accessible.
+    *   Check script output for detailed error messages from `curl` or JWT fetch steps.